 Research

-My research is in visual neuroscience.
-I’m interested in how we recognise things visually.
+For years, the main focus of my research was in visual neuroscience.
+I studied in how we recognise things visually.
 Surely we must know all that already?!
 No, not by a long way.

 We know a lot about the eye and we do a reasonable job of making devices (digital cameras) that do a roughly similar job.
 But imagine a piece of computer software that took your digital photographs and identified what was happening in them.
 “This is a photo of your father, sitting on a wooden chair with a carving of a rose on it.
 Next to him is a Yorkshire terrier chewing a bone.”